-27. Banks should develop and maintain strong risk data aggregation capabilities to ensure that risk management reports reflect the risks accurately (ie meeting data aggregation expectations is necessary to meet reporting expectations).
-Compliance with these principles should not be at the expense of each other.
-These risk data aggregation capabilities should meet all of the following principles below simultaneously (ie no trade-offs that materially inhibit risk management decisions).
+35. Banks should develop and maintain strong risk data aggregation capabilities to ensure that risk management reports reflect the risks in a reliable way (ie meeting data aggregation expectations is necessary to meet reporting expectations).
+Compliance with these Principles should not be at the expense of each other.
+These risk data aggregation capabilities should meet all Principles below simultaneously in accordance with paragraph 22 of this document.